Painted (Lucky Daye album): Background

-In October 2018, Daye announced that he signed to Keep Cool Records and RCA Records, and released his first single called "Roll Some Mo".
-On November 9, he released his first EP titled I, which is part of a series leading up to Painted.
+In October 2018, Daye signed to Keep Cool Records and RCA Records, releasing his first single, "Roll Some Mo", which is now certified Gold by the RIAA.
+On November 9, 2018, he released his first EP, I, which was part of a series leading up to his debut studio album Painted.

-On January 17, 2019, Daye released the first single from the second EP in the series called "Karma".
+On January 17, 2019, Daye released the first single from his second EP, called "Karma".
 On February 6, 2019, he released the second installment of the EP series, II.
-He is slated to go on tour with Ella Mai beginning in February 2019.
+He went on tour with Ella Mai beginning in February 2019.

-All of the songs were written by Lucky Daye, and were executive produced by D'Mile, recorded in 2018.
+On May 24, 2019, Lucky Daye released his debut album, which consisted of all of the songs from his EPs I and II plus the final four additional tracks.
+All of the songs were written by Lucky Daye, and were executive produced by D'Mile, recorded between 2016- 2017.
 Of the 15 they finished, 13 appear on the album.
-To promote the album, he released two EP's with segments of the album: I on November 9, 2018, and II on February 6, 2019.
+Painted was made over a nine month period.
+In a 2020 interview with “Nation of Billions”, Lucky states, “It was interesting because it was 9 months but 14 sessions, so at every session I had to hit it out the park.
+There was no room for error.”

+In September 2019, he went on his first headlining tour, The Painted Tour, to support the album.

+In November 2019, Daye received four nominations at the 62nd Grammy Awards off his debut, including one for Best R&B Album for Painted.

 Singles

 In October 2018, Lucky Daye announced that he was signed to the RCA joint venture Keep Cool, and released his first single called "Roll Some Mo".
 On January 17, 2019, Lucky Daye released the second single called "Karma".
 "Love You Too Much" was released as the third and final single on April 25, 2019.